gvwilson/sensibleadventures/gleam/gleam.md

 He peered over the walkway railing.
 A thick pipe was bolted onto the narrow end of the telescope.
-It led to a pump that was as big as Number One's wagon, and as ugly as a snarly-dog.
+It led to a pump that was as big as Number One's wagon, and as ugly as a clanker.
 Spurts of light squirted out of the pump as it whirred and clunked.

 Another pipe came out of the back of the pump.
 It snaked across the